 Bake on a greased cookie sheet at 250F until dry.
 Check the cookies after 15 minutes and then every 5 – 10 minutes after that.
 This may take up to 40 minutes.

-To the base mix, add a beaten egg and flour until you have a mix the consistency of cake batter.
+To the base mix, add finely ground meat, a beaten egg and flour until you have a mix the consistency of cake batter.
 Grease and flour the muffin tin.
 I use a mini muffin pan.
 Fill cups half way.
 Bake at 350 until a knife inserted in the center comes out clean.
-Start with 15 minutes.
+Start with 15 minutes and check every couple minutes after that if needed.

 1 lb ground meat (any type)